 Note: If you are using an iPad or other mobile device, you may not be able to download a Word document directly to it.
 Instead, use a desktop or laptop to download your plan.

 What you get in the Word export

 The export contains the entire content of your plan:

-- All of the text content is assigned to the appropriate style sheet (Heading 1, Heading 2, Body Text, etc.), so that you can quickly restyle the entire document just by editing the style-sheet definitions.
+- All text content is assigned to the appropriate style sheet (Heading 1, Heading 2, Body Text, etc.), so you can quickly restyle the entire document just by editing the style-sheet definitions.

 - Financial tables are included as Word tables, so you can adjust and restyle cells, rows, and columns as you like.

 For the best results, we recommend using the latest version of Microsoft Word.
 Since .docx is Microsoft's format, it is no surprise that their current product provides the best support for it.
 The Word export in these versions should be nearly identical to our PDF output.